UKCloud/documentation/articles/openstack/ostack-sco.md

 - Neutron Networking Services

-- Barbican Key Management Services (*Excludes COR00005 Region*)
+- Barbican Key Management Services

-- Octavia Load Balancing as a Service (*Excludes COR00005 Region*)
+- Octavia Load Balancing as a Service

-- Self-service backup and restoration, powered by TrilioVault (*Excludes COR00005*)
+- Self-service backup and restoration, powered by TrilioVault

 UKCloud will look to add additional OpenStack projects to this service through future releases.